-The results are presented in Tables 7 and 8.
-As expected, the time-lagged value of the dependant variable (OP_REVEN) is negative and statistically significant for all model specifications.
-The data in Table 7 show that leverage (as measured by that ratio of total debt to total assets) has no significant effect on a firm's growth in sales; the estimated coefficients of the LEVER variable are positive and statistically insignificant for all model specifications.
+The results for GMM panel regressions are presented in Tables 5 and 6.
+We run the benchmark model (1) for several different specifications (see Table 5).
+As expected the time-lagged value of dependant variable (OP_REVEN) is negative and statistically significant for the most of the model specifications.
+The data in Table 5 show that leverage (as measured by that ratio of total debt to total assets) has no significant effect on a firm's growth in sales (the estimated coefficients of LEVER variable are positive and statistically insignificant for all model specifications).
 This result doesn't support the findings of some recent empirical studies that SMEs rely on internally generated funds for assets growth but need access to external capital to support their growth in sales (see Honjo, & Haranda, 2006).
+In relation to a firm's capability to generate internal capital Audretsch, & Elston (2002) find that small and medium sized firms appear to be more financially constrained using data on German firms, while Honjo, & Haranda (2006) find no such evidence using a sample of Japanese firms.14 In our study we find evidence for a strong and positive relation between a firm's cash flow and its sales growth (see Models 1 through 7).

-Internally generated funds (as measured by cash flow ratio) show a strong, positive correlation with firm growth (see Models 1 through 7).
-This result supports our hypothesis that firms with large cash flows will grow faster.
-Contrary to our expectations, short-term liquidity is found to have a significant but negative impact on growth in sales revenues.
-When the size variable (TOT_ASSETS) is dropped from model (1) because of possible multicollinearity with other variables, this effect becomes even stronger (all estimated coefficients except for Model 4 are statistically significant at 1 per cent).
+Contrary to our expectations, short-term liquidity is found to have a negative impact on growth in sales revenues (all estimated coefficients except for Model 4 are statistically significant at 1 percent).
 Thus, we have to reject the hypothesis that firms with more growth opportunities will keep higher liquidity levels and thus will face less severe financing constraints.
 Both TOT_ASSETS and EMPLOYE variables show strong explanatory power in all model specifications.
-The estimated results are consistent with those of recent empirical studies (see e.g., Wiklund & Shepherd, 2005) that show a positive relationship between firm growth and size (as measured by its total assets or number of employees).
-As expected, productivity factors (as proxied by CAP_PROD and LAB_PROD variables) demonstrate strong explanatory power in all model specifications.
-Again, we have to read this result with caution as LAB_PROD variable is significantly correlated with both sales revenues and capital productivity (see Table 3).
+The estimated results are consistent with those of the recent empirical studies (see e.g., Wiklund, & Shepherd, 2005) that find a positive relation between firm growth and size (as measured by its total assets or number of employees).
+As expected, both productivity factors (CAP_PROD and LAB_PROD) show strong explanatory power in all model specifications; the estimated coefficients are positive and statistically significant at 1 and 5 percent (see Models 1 through 7).
+We have to read this result with caution as LAB_PROD variable is significantly correlated with both sales revenues and capital productivity (see Table 3).